GnuWin32

 and implementation-independent files, such as configuration and

-whose names are hard coded in the executable; see the File System Hierarchy
+whose names are often hard coded in the executable; see the File System Hierarchy

 Standard.
 On MS-Windows there is no default location, and